-- 6.1.
-JSON Web Token Claims Registration

-- o Claim Name: "rph"

-- o Claim Description: Resource Priority Header Authorization
+- o Claim Name: "rph" - o Claim Description: Resource Priority Header Authorization

 - o Change Controller: IESG

 - o Specification Document(s): Section 3 of [RFCThis]

-6.2.
-PASSporT 'rph' Types
+- 6.2. 'rph' Types

-This document requests that the IANA add a new entry to the PASSporT Types registry for the type "rph" which is specified in [RFCThis].
-This specification also requests that the IANA create a new registry for PASSporT "rph" types.
-Registration of new PASSporT "rph" types shall be under the specification required policy.
+This specification also requests that the IANA creates a new registry for "rph" types.
+Each registry entry must contain two fields: the name of the "rph" type and the specification in which the type is described.
 This registry is to be initially populated with a single value for "auth" which is specified in [RFCThis].
+Registration of new "rph" types shall be under the specification required policy.